 - One quart size durable new plastic (freezer) zipper bag **

 - An informational, encouraging brochure

 A typical container of books that we ship serves 10 schools, in which there are approximately 4,000 female students.
 This requires at least 4,000 kits for each shipment.

 Bookfriends is blessed by the help of volunteers from across the United States who cut, sew and assemble the kits.

 We need more help in order to provide one kit per student.

 We invite you to help.
 You can cut and/or sew with your sewing group, with a group of friends, or individually in your home.
 All ages and skill levels are welcome.

 If you are interested in helping, please contact Bookfriends.
 We will provide you with a beginner’s kit and complete instructions.

-COMMUNITY PROJECT – The Crystal Lake Area Branch Of American Association of University Women members and friends are making re-usable menstrual pads for Bookfriends International, NFP, which distributes them to school girls in Africa.
-The project’s goal is to enable girls to attend school more consistently.
-Pictured with Paulie Kutschat, a founder of Bookfriends, (front row, from left) are Paulie Kutschat, Jan Pizzo and Chris Kraft; and (back row, from left) Barbara Pagano, Kathy Stone, Laurie Pohl, Sandi Hall, Paula Ekstrom and Carol Heisler.
+The Crystal Lake (Illinois) Area Branch Of American Association of University Women members and friends have been consistently making the re-usable menstrual pads for African girls for several years.
+Pictured with Paulie Kutschat, a founder of Bookfriends, (front row, from left) are Jan Pizzo and Chris Kraft; and (back row, from left) Barbara Pagano, Kathy Stone, Laurie Pohl, Sandi Hall, Paula Ekstrom and Carol Heisler.